 The college strongly encourages individuals to meet and to resolve their differences.
 If resolution of differences is not successful in an informal process, the college provides a formal grievance procedure.
-Copies of the formal grievance procedure are available from the Counseling Center in Dellwood 2.
+Copies of the formal grievance procedure are available from the office of the Director of Student Development in Dellwood Hall.

-HANDICAPPED STUDENT SERVICES
+HANDICAPPED STUDENT

-Southwestern Oregon Community

-College is pleased to provide services to

-handicapped students and encourages

-them to attend.
-Notetakers, interpreters

-for the deaf, reader help, assistance

-with registration and equipment aids are

-among the services available upon
+Southwestern Oregon Community College is pleased to provide services to handicapped students and encourages them to attend.
+Notetakers, interpreters for the deaf, reader help, assistance with registration and equipment aids are among the services available upon request.

-request.